rolspace/blazor-football-scoreboard/src/Hosts/Api/README.md

 - **Cors:AllowedMethods**: comma-separated list of CORS allowed methods.
 This value should be set to *GET* to allow calls from the Blazor application.
 - **Scoreboard:Week**: week number for the scheduled games, should be a value between 1 and 17.
 When running all the applications together, this value should match in both the Football.Api and Football.Worker applications.

-Separately from the application settings, it is required to use the .NET user secrets to store settings that should not be in the repo:
+Separately from the application settings, it is required to use the .NET user secrets to store settings that should not be committed to the repo:
 - **ConnectionStrings:FootballDbConnection**: database connection string.

 ### Local - Launch the application locally